On-screen graphics

 They should always complement the message and use visuals as another dimension to explain a benefit, feature or technology.

-For a broader overview of how OSG fit our visual style, feel free to read Typography and Icons.
+For a broader overview of how OSG fit our visual style, feel free to read Typography and Pictograms.

 This chapter is divided into two section - OSG principles for images and OSG principles for video.